workofart/ml-by-hand/README.md

 ## **Technical Overview**

-Here’s a brief look at the major modules in this project: (API doc coming out soon)
+Here’s a brief look at the major modules in this project.
+This not exhaustive.
+API doc coming out soon.
 - **`tensor`**
   - Supports scalar, vector, and N-dimensional data
   - Arithmetic ops: add, mul, matmul, pow, sub, division, neg, max, mean